single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ## Step Two: Create the master html file

-The next step is to create what single-spa calls your “single-spa config”.
+The next step is to create what single-spa calls your `single-spa config`.
 Really the single-spa config file is just the stuff that initializes single-spa, but it will require us to start with an html file.

 You’ll want to keep your single-spa config as small as possible, since it’s sort of the master controller of everything and could become a bottleneck.
-You don’t want to be constantly changing both the root application and the child applications.
+You don’t want to be constantly changing both the single-spa config and the child applications.

 ### a) Create a master html